 Online Requests—Complete the request for a marriage record form (1950 to the present).
 Upon receipt of the confirmation number, either make an in person visit or mail the documents to the City Clerk’s Office.
 Acceptable ID must be included in the application, which includes U.S. driver licenses, U.S. Certificate of Naturalization, or valid passport.

-Mail Requests—Gather all the required documents including payment and ID and mail to this address:
+Mail Requests—Gather all the required documents, including payment and ID, and mail them to this address:

 City Clerk of New York